 An annuity is a scheme that pays out regular income based on the amount of your pension savings.
 Using this system hasn't been great for everyone as annuity rates have been low for some time.

-So not only was the system a little complicated, but it's also been seen as unfair on those who've felt pushed into choosing an annuity, which may not be the most financially beneficial way of using their money.
+So not only was the system a little complicated, but it has also been seen as unfair on those who've felt pushed into choosing an annuity, which may not be the most financially beneficial way of using their money.

 Here is a diagram showing how the new system will work for everyone: